arunmathur27/EDA-ON-NATIONAL-FILM-AWARDS/README.md

 #### The National Film Awards Are Presented By <font color="red">**The President Of India**</font> And Happen To Be The Highest Honours In Indian Cinema.

+    ---
+<a name = Section2></a>
+# 2. Problem Statement
+---

+**A list of rules is presented yearly in a document of regulations which is called the National Film Award Regulations.
+The awards aim at encouraging the making of films of aesthetic and technical excellence.
+The films are also encouraged to have social relevance, which may aid in the understanding and appreciation of cultures of different regions of the country in cinematic form.
+The films made in the country must abide by the unity and integrity of the nation.**

+##### Through EDA on **The National Film Awards** we try to explore the following facts:
+- Q1.
+Top 10 award winning films that had won the highest number of award between 2015 - 2019
+- Q2.
+How many awards given in each season between 2015 - 2019
+- Q3.
+Top 10 awards winning directors that had won the highest number of awards between 2015 - 2019
+- Q4.
+Top 10 awards winning producers that had won the highest number of awards between 2015 - 2019
+- Q5.
+Top 5 awards winning directors & their season wise performance between 2015 - 2019
+- Q6.
+What was Season wise, category wise awards distribution between 2015 - 2019
+- Q7.
+Top 10 awards wining film's language and their % share between 2015 - 2019
+- Q8.
+Top 10 Hindi films under feature film category that had won the highest number of award between 2015 - 2019
+- Q9.
+Top 10 Hindi films under non-feature film category that had won the highest number of award between 2015 - 2019
+- Q10.
+Top 10 pair of producer & director that had won the highest number of award between 2015 - 2019

+- Apart that, We will also try to explore that how much **The National Film Awards** are able to achive its **objectives** which are:
+ - Encourage to <font color="red">**social awareness**</font> by promoting the social relevance subjected films.
+ - To make the people of india <font color="red">**understand & appreciate the cultures**</font> of different regions of our country through films.
+ - To Promote The <font color="red">**unity and integrity of the nation**</font> through films made by country's film industry.

+<a name = Section3></a>
+---
+# 3. Installing & Importing Liberaries
+---

+---
+<a name = Section31></a>
+### **3.1 Installing Libraries**
+---

+# A package that is required by pandas-profiling library
+!pip install -q datascience

+# A library to generate basic statistics about data
+!pip install -q pandas-profiling
+!pip install matplotlib
+!pip install numpy
+!pip install pandas
+!pip install pandas-profiling[notebook]
+!jupyter nbextension enable --py widgetsnbextension !pip install plotly
+!pip install seaborn